jovotech/jovo-framework/docs/04_app-logic/03_output/README.md

 ### SSML

-SSML is short for "Speech Synthesis Markup Language," and you can use it to can add more things like pronunciations, breaks, or audio files.
-For some more info, see the [SSML reference by Amazon](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/speech-synthesis-markup-language-ssml-reference), and [by Google](https://developers.google.com/actions/reference/ssml).
+SSML is short for "Speech Synthesis Markup Language."
+You can use it to can add more things like pronunciations, breaks, or audio files.
+For some more info, see the SSML references [by Amazon](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/speech-synthesis-markup-language-ssml-reference), and [by Google](https://developers.google.com/actions/reference/ssml).
 Here’s another valuable resource for [cross-platform SSML](http://ssml.green/).

 Here is an example how SSML-enriched output could look like: